nuxeh/aocf/aocf_cli/README.md

 in a similar format to viewing on the Advent of Code website, in a scrollable, pager fashion.

+* `--web`

+Only available for the `brief` subcommand, opens the brief in a web browser.

 ### Retrieval flags

 * `--force`